thrtnastrx/panorama_log_viewer/README.md

 # Panorama Log Viewer

-A macOS menu bar application for viewing and managing Palo Alto Networks Panorama administration logs.
+A macOS menu bar application for viewing Palo Alto Panorama logs.
+View recent changes sorted by admin, view failed commits by admin, auto copy and export to file.
+Quickly search logs for keywords and export to file, or view in the app.

 ## Features